Karl Weick: “life is understood backwards but lived forwards.”

 1. The Great Reversal: Action Precedes Understanding

-As we have discussed, traditional management logic assumes a linear sequence: Analysis → Strategy → Execution.
+Traditional management logic assumes a linear sequence: analysis, then strategy, then execution.
 Gather the data, formulate the plan, implement the solution.
 Weick argues this is a fallacy.
 In complex environments, you cannot analyse your way to the truth because the truth is emerging from your actions.

-For transformation leaders, this reversal has an immediate practical consequence.
+For transformation leaders, the consequence is immediate.
 The organisation that commissions a twelve-month AI readiness assessment before taking any action is not being prudent.
 It is performing the appearance of learning while systematically preventing the only kind of learning that matters: the learning that comes from doing something and paying close attention to what happens.

 2. Enactment: You Create the Environment You Complain About

 Consider the organisation that approaches AI adoption through extensive governance.
 It creates an AI approval board, a risk assessment framework, a mandatory review process for every use case.
-These structures were designed to manage risk, but they enact a particular environment; one in which AI is possibly dangerous, experimentation is suspect, and the default answer is likely “not yet.”
+These structures were designed to manage risk, but they enact a particular environment: one in which AI is dangerous, experimentation is suspect, and the default answer is “not yet.”
 The leadership team then surveys the organisation and finds that people are cautious, resistant, and slow to adopt.
 They conclude that the culture is the problem.
-Weick would say, “you created that culture.”
+Weick would say: you created that culture.
 The governance apparatus enacted the very resistance it was supposed to overcome.
-To be clear, that doesn’t mean you don’t need any governance.
-The idea is that the governance framework needs to evolve as we respond.

-The implication for transformation is clear: stop treating “culture” as an external obstacle to be overcome.
+This directly extends Argyris’s analysis of defensive routines.
+If a leadership team acts with secrecy and defensiveness, what Argyris calls Model I behaviour, they enact an environment of mistrust.
+Giddens describes the mechanism: the duality of structure, where a governance framework both constrains and enables action, and the people who created it are simultaneously constrained by the structures they produced.
+The implication for transformation is direct: stop treating “culture” as an external obstacle to be overcome.
 You are co-creating that culture in every meeting, every policy decision, every communication.
-If you want to change the environment, you must change your own gestures because, as Stacey would remind us, those gestures are all you have.
+If you want to change the environment, you must change your own gestures, because, as Stacey would remind us, those gestures are all you have.

 3. Retrospective Coherence: The Trap of the Clean Narrative

 This is the mechanism by which “best practice” becomes dangerous.
-What looks like a brilliant strategy in hindsight was likely a series of messy probes and sensemaking moments in real-time.
-The people involved perhaps didn’t know it would work.
+What looks like a brilliant strategy in hindsight was likely a series of messy probes and sensemaking moments in real time.
+The people involved did not know it would work.
 They were acting under uncertainty, interpreting ambiguous signals, and adjusting as they went.
-Whatever their powerpoints said.
+Kahneman’s WYSIATI explains why we are so vulnerable to these narratives: the mind constructs the best possible story from whatever information is available, and the coherence of the story feels like evidence that the story is true.
+Snowden calls the same phenomenon retrospective coherence and warns against importing it as methodology: the rituals of another organisation’s success can be reproduced, but the context that made them work cannot.

-Your “lessons learned” are also contaminated by outcome knowledge - knowing how it all turned out.
+Your “lessons learned” are contaminated by outcome knowledge: knowing how it all turned out.
 The post-implementation review that identifies “what went right” is constructing a retrospectively coherent narrative, not recovering the actual process of discovery.
 Be deeply suspicious of AI transformation case studies.
 The vendor who presents a seamless adoption journey is selling you a retrospective narrative, not a methodology you can replicate.

-4. Dropping Your Tools: Identity as a Barrier to Learning
+4. Dropping Your Tools: When Identity Prevents Escape

 In his famous analysis of the 1949 Mann Gulch fire disaster, Weick noted that firefighters died because they refused to drop their heavy tools to run faster from an advancing blaze.
 Why?
 Because without their tools, they were no longer firefighters.
 Their identity was bound to their equipment.
 To drop the tools was to lose not just weight but self.

-Seligman’s research on learned helplessness reinforces why this matters.
-When people repeatedly experience a lack of control - when transformation programmes are imposed, when their input is ignored, when they see no connection between their effort and any outcome - they stop trying.
+Seligman’s research on learned helplessness reinforces why small wins matter.
+When people repeatedly experience a lack of control, when transformation programmes are imposed, when their input is ignored, when they see no connection between their effort and any outcome, they stop trying.
 Small wins restore the connection between effort and outcome.
 They are the antidote to the learned helplessness that accumulates from years of failed change initiatives.

-Weick’s study of High Reliability Organisations (HRO’s) like aircraft carriers, nuclear plants and wildfire crews, revealed that they do not succeed because they have better plans.
+Weick’s study of High Reliability Organisations, aircraft carriers, nuclear plants, wildfire crews, revealed that they do not succeed because they have better plans.
 They succeed because they have a preoccupation with failure.
 They treat every small anomaly, every weak signal, as a potential symptom of a systemic issue.
-They do not explain away near-misses; they investigate them.
+They do not explain away near-misses.
+They investigate them.

-For AI transformation, the HRO principles offer a diagnostic: when a team discovers that their AI-generated code contains an error, what happens?
+This is the operational expression of what Westrum calls a generative culture: one where information flows to where it is needed, weak signals are amplified rather than suppressed, and anyone who notices something wrong is empowered to raise it.
+Dekker’s just culture provides the safety mechanism: the response to the anomaly determines whether the organisation learns or merely reacts.
+When a team discovers that their AI-generated code contains an error, what happens?
 In a pathological culture, the error is used as evidence that AI is dangerous and should be restricted.
 In a bureaucratic culture, it triggers a new governance requirement.
-In a generative culture, it triggers curiosity.
-“What does this tell us about our specifications?
+In a generative culture, it triggers curiosity: “What does this tell us about our specifications?
 What did we fail to make explicit?
 How do we improve the feedback loop?”
+The response to the anomaly reveals the culture.
+And the culture determines whether the organisation can learn from what its own actions have produced.

 Organisational Prompt